A new method for directly computing reduced density matrices: A simple toy model

-We now move away from the vacuum state and have a look at the evolution of a single particle that is not in a momentum superposition.
-At first, we assume that the non-superposed single-particle state was the only one present at the initial time.
-Under this assumption, we find for Eq.\,(\ref{eq:GenDensForm}) after substituting Eq.\,(\ref{eq:FIVConcrete}):
+We now move away from the vacuum state and have a look at the evolution of the correlation between a single particle and the vacuum.
+For this, we assume $\rho_{1;0}(0)$ to be non-vanishing.
+However, if such an initial correlation between a single particle and the vacuum existed, then we are required to also take into account non-vanishing $\rho_{0;0}(0)$ and $\rho_{1;1}(0)$.
+Furthermore, Eq.\,(\ref{eq:PropDensMatr}) tells us that also $\rho_{0;1}(0) \neq 0$.
+Consequently, we find for Eq.\,(\ref{eq:GenDensForm}) after substituting Eq.\,(\ref{eq:FIVConcrete}):